laurie-hedge/tinyqv-dwarf-peripheral/docs/info.md

 ### PROGRAM_CODE

 This register should be written with the line table program code.
 It can be written in 1, 2, or 4 byte chunks, but every byte written must be part of the program code (no padding) so if the program code is not a multiple of 4 bytes, the 1 or 2 byte variants must be used to write the last bytes.

+So long as the write is aligned and falls entirely within this register, it doesn't matter where the code is written to, so a single byte write to 0x04, 0x05, 0x06, or 0x07 would all be the same.

 ### AM_ADDRESS